jpcima/ADLplug/README.md

 - permitted changing programs using the scroll wheel over the combo box
 - limited the scroll wheel step to 1 for discrete controls
 - displayed the exact value for knob and slider controls
+- supported the rhythm-mode channels for bank files which use it
+- performed more efficient channel management in case of many sustained notes
+- fixed a rare fatal error in case hold pedal is used and channel pressure is high
 - implemented a custom resource system for faster rebuilds
 - changed the user interface in minor ways